-But what probably has occasioned his downfall, if fallen he has, was his haughty behaviour to Welner, the least forgetful of men, and who, amid his ambitious projects, needed no suchcause of rancour to occasion him to hate and injure the minister.
-Hertzberg has made him wait for hours in his ante-chamber, has received and kept him standing, spoken to him but a very short time, and dismissed him with airs which are only proper to give offence.
+But what probably has occasioned his downfall, if fallen he has, was his haughty behaviour to Welner, the least forgetful of men, and who, amid his ambitious projects, needed no such cause of rancour to occasion him to hate and injure the Minister.
+Hertzberg has made him wait for hours in his antechamber, has received and kept him standing, spoken to him but a very short time, and dismissed him with airs which are only proper to give offence.
 Welner vowed his destruction, and he is seconded by Bishopswerder.

-Such, at least, are probabilities, according to every acceptation of the word influence; and I should have divined them to-day from the very politeness of Hertzberg.
-He gave a grand dinner to foreigners, among whom for once Count d'Esterno and myself were invited.
-His attention seemed all directed to us.
-Such proceedings are awkward and mean.
+Such at least are probabilities, according to every acceptation of the word influence; and I should have divined them to-day from the very politeness of Hertzberg.
+He gave a grand dinner to foreigners, among whom, for once, Comte d' Esterno and myself were invited.
+His attention seemed all directed to Such proceedings are awkward and mean.
 This mixture of stiffness and twining is a strange singularity by which half-formed characters ruin themselves.
 Machiavel rightly affirms that "all the evil in the world originates in not being sufficiently good, or sufficiently wicked."
-Whether my conjectures are or are not true, still it is certain Count Hertzberg has been very dryly and positively forbidden all interference, direct or indirect, in the affairs of Holland, from which country Callenberg does not appear to have brought any remarkable intelligence.
-He is really come to obtain admission into the Prussian service, and his letters were only recommendatory.
+Whether my conjectures are or are not true, still it is certain Count Hertzberg has been very dryly and positively forbidden all interference, direct or indirect, in the affairs of Holland, from which country Callenberg does not appear to have brought any remarkable intelligence. really come to obtain admission into the Prussian service, and his letters were only recommendatory.

 It is not the influence of Hertzberg that prevents the recall of Thulemeyer, but that of Count Finckenstein.
-The mother of the envoy has had a lasting and tender friendship for the Count; and indeed it was her husband who procured the Count a place in the ministry.
+The mother of the envoy has had a lasting and tender friendship for the Count; and indeed it was her husband who procured the Count a place in the Ministry.
 In fact, it appears to me to be a matter of little moment, for the present, whether Thulemeyer should or should not be recalled.
 His embassy ended on the arrival of Goertz, nor do I believe he sends any despatches.

-The destiny of Launay was decided the day

-before yesterday by a very severe letter.
-He is no longer allowed to act, and they only offer him a pension of two thousand crowns to retire on, with the proviso that he shall remain in the Prussian states.
-It must be owned his estimate1 is a chef-d'œuvre of egotism and folly, and that he might be completely refuted; although the memorial of the commissioners who have undertaken his refutation is a pitiable performance.
-He has proved two facts, the one of which is curious, and the other decisive against his own administration.
-First, that, in the space of nineteen years, he has brought into the King's coffers a surplus of forty-two millions six hundred and eighty-nine thousand crowns of the empire (or upward of seven millions sterling) exclusive of the, fixed revenue, which annually amounted to five millions of crowns.
-What dreadful oppression!- The second, that the collecting of the customs is an annual expense of more than one million four hundred thousand crowns (or near two hundred and fifty thousand pounds sterling), which, on a first view of the business to be transacted, and of local circumstances, might at least be reduced two-thirds.
+The destiny of Launay was decided the day before yesterday by a very severe letter.
+He is no longer allowed to act, and they offer him a pension of only two thousand crowns to retire on, with the proviso that he shall remain in the Prussian States.
+It must be owned his estimate is a chef-d'œuvre of egotism and folly, and that he might be completely refuted; although the memorial of the commissioners who have undertaken his refutation is a pitable performance.
+He has proved two facts, the one of which is curious, and the other decisive against his own admin-First, that, in the space of nineteen years. istration. he has brought into the King's coffers a surplus of 42,689,000 crowns of the empire, exclusive of the fixed revenue, which annually amounted to five millions of crowns.
+What dreadful oppression!
+The second, that the collecting of the customs is an annual expense of more than 1,400,000 crowns, which, on a first view of the business to be transacted, and of local circumstances, might at least be reduced two-thirds.
 But not one man is at this moment employed who appears to understand the elements of his profession.
 It is a fact that they have not yet been able to make any general statement of debtor and creditor, nor to class any single branch of the revenue; so that there is not one object, not even the King's dinner, which is yet regulated.

-1 Compte rendu.
+^{} Compte rendu.